Kalagon/fyrlang-native-libs/README.md

 # Fyrlang Native Libraries

-This repository contains the precompiled native libraries used by the Fyrlang compiler.
+This repository contains the scripts used to precompile native libraries used by the Fyrlang compiler.

 ## Building